trueberryless/the-thinking-hub/src/content/posts/creative-thinking.md

 Finally, we must distinguish between "cool new tech" and actual change.
 Bill Buxton argues we confuse **Invention** (making something new) with **Innovation** (getting it adopted).

-He coined the term **"The Long Nose of Innovation."** We tend to focus on the "short tail" of recent success, but innovation actually has a massive, long lead-up—the "Long Nose."
+He coined the term **"The Long Nose of Innovation."** We tend to focus on the "short tail" of recent success, but innovation actually has a massive, long lead-up — the "Long Nose."

 **The Example: The Mouse**